Nixtla/statsforecast/experiments/m3/README.md

 ### Summary: Comparison with SOTA benchmarks

 In real-world use cases, the cost of computation also plays a role and should be considered.
-In the next table you can see the summarized results for all models and ensembles.
-We compare accuracy measure in SMAPE, RCC, Cost proxy, and self reported computational time.
+In the next table, you can see the summarized results for all models and ensembles.
+We compare accuracy measured in SMAPE, RCC, Cost proxy, and self-reported computational time.

 <img width="848" alt="image" src="https://user-images.githubusercontent.com/10517170/204921326-ff3ae863-d248-4994-9fd7-8ab7fafc873f.png">

-The deep learning ensemble achieves 12.27 of accuracy, with a relative computational cost of 713,000 and a proxy monetary cost of 11,420 USD.
-The simple univariate ensemble achieves 12.63 of accuracy, with a relative computational cost of 28 and a proxy monetary cost of 0.5 USD.

 We observe that `StatsForecast` yields average SMAPE results similar to DeepAR with computational savings of 99%.

-Therefore, the DL Ensemble is only 0.36 points more accurate than the statistical ensemble, but 25,000 times more expensive.

 Furthermore, we can see that the StatsForecast ensemble:
 - Has better performance than the `N-BEATS` model for the yearly and other groups.